Jerome Hines: Music

 Hines made his operatic debut at the San Francisco Opera in 1941 as Monterone in Rigoletto.
 He changed his surname to Hines at the suggestion of his manager Sol Hurok to avoid the anti-German feelings prevalent during World War II.

 In 1946, Hines made his debut at the Metropolitan Opera as the Sergeant in Boris Godunov.
 He went on to sing for a record 41 seasons there, including becoming the first US-born singer to tackle the title role of Boris Godunov in 1954.
 In 1953, he made his European debut with Glyndebourne Festival as Nick Shadow at the Edinburgh Festival in the first British performances of Stravinsky's The Rake's Progress.
 In 1958, he made his debut at La Scala in the title role of George Frideric Handel's Hercules.
 From 1958 to 1963, he sang at Bayreuth in the roles of Gurnemanz, King Mark and Wotan.

 In 1961, he first appeared at the San Carlo in the title role of Arrigo Boito's Mefistofele.
 In 1962, he sang Boris Godunov at the Bolshoi in Moscow, famously for Soviet leader Nikita Khrushchev on the eve of the resolution of the Cuban Missile Crisis.
 He turned to coaching later in his career, founding the Opera-Music Theatre Institute of New Jersey in 1987, but he continued performing virtually until the end of his life; among his last appearances was a concert performance as the Grand Inquisitor with the Boston Bel Canto Opera in 2001 at the age of 79.

-A born-again Christian and member of the Salvation Army, Hines composed an opera on the life of Jesus, I Am the Way.
+Hines composed an opera on the life of Jesus, I Am the Way.
 He sang the role of Jesus at the Met in 1968 (though not in a staged production of his opera) and performed the work many times around the world.

 Hines wrote a memoir, This is My Story, This is My Song (1969) ISBN 0-8007-0313-8, and two books on singing, The Four Voices of Man (1997) ISBN 0-87910-099-0 and Great Singers on Great Singing (1982) ISBN 0-87910-025-7.